BunsenFeng/AbstainQA/README.md

 ```

 Please specify a model in `-a`, same or different from `-m`, to challenge the `-m` and generate conflicting knowledge paragraphs.

+#### Your Approach

+`approach-yours.py` provides a skeleton for adding your approach.
+Basically, just adding ways of getting `abstain_flags` and `abstain_scores` if any indicating whether the LLM should abstain for questions based on your methodology.

 ### Models